mgable/T9Word/readme.md

 Once I have a working prototype I write the Jasmine javascript tests.
 In the future I will use these for the production build of the app and as a guide when doing any refractoring.

 To finish the prototype, I place it on my favorite JS online community, which is [Plunkr](http://plnkr.co/edit/xF22yq?p=info "My Prototype") and test on all available browsers and platforms.

+##### The Production Build
+Once the prototype is approved, I would then refractor to make it a production quality app.
+First, this involves seeding the project using Yeoman.
+I like Yeoman because it inforces standards and insures a certain level of quality.
+The javascript is improved because jshint is executing and all files are automatically concatenated and minified including all css.
+And it all happens automatically.